Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference

-To resolve the problem of scalability in Q-matrix estimation, we consider a novel problem setting for estimating the Q-matrix.
-Specifically, we frame the Q-matrix estimation as a root-finding problem in which the objective is to search for the Q-matrix that produces the maximum marginal likelihood.
-The marginal likelihood $p(\mathbf{X} \vert M)= \int p(\mathbf{X} \vert \bm{\Theta}_M, M)d\bm{\Theta}_M$, which is also known as “model evidence,” is the probability of observing the data $\mathbf{X}$ given the assumption of model $M$ \parencite{lee_bayesian_2013}. $\bm{\Theta}_M$ denotes model parameters pertaining to the model $M$.
+To address the problem of scalability in the Bayesian Q-matrix estimation, we consider a novel problem setting for estimating a Q-matrix.
+Specifically, we regard the Q-matrix estimation as a root-finding problem with the objective of searching for the Q-matrix that produces the \emph{maximum marginal likelihood}.
+The marginal likelihood $p(\mathbf{X} \vert M)= \int p(\mathbf{X} \vert \bm{\Theta}_M, M)d\bm{\Theta}_M$, which is also known as \emph{model evidence}, marginalizes out model parameters $\bm{\Theta}_M$ and quantifies the probability of observing the data $\mathbf{X}$ given the assumption of model $M$ \parencite{lee_bayesian_2013}. $\bm{\Theta}_M$ denotes model parameters pertaining to model $M$.
 In terms of DCMs, a model assumption $M$ encompasses the DCM and Q-matrix specifications.
-Since a Q-matrix can be regarded as a specification of a model in the sense that it specifies item–attribute relationships, it is theoretically justifiable to select a Q-matrix with the maximized marginal likelihood as the optimal solution.
-However, the parameter space of a Q-matrix generally consists of $2^{JK}$ possible Q-matrices, and therefore, it is challenging to pinpoint the optimal solution among them.
+As a Q-matrix can be regarded as a specification of a model that determines item-attribute relationships, it is theoretically justifiable to select the Q-matrix with the maximum marginal likelihood as the optimal solution in the same manner as model selection based on model fit measures.
+However, the parameter space of a Q-matrix generally consists of $2^{JK}$ possible Q-matrices.
+Therefore, the optimal solution among them is challenging to pinpoint.
 For this problem, we propose a novel iteration algorithm for Q-matrix optimization that utilizes {\it stochastic optimization} and {\it variational inference}.
 Both techniques reduce computational complexity, and a number of recent developments in machine learning make use of them owing to their greater scalability \parencite[for example,][]{blei_latent_2003, hoffman_stochastic_2013}.
-Regarding the former technique, we stochastically approximate the log marginal likelihood to alleviate intensive computation.
+Regarding the former technique, we approximate the log marginal likelihood with mini-batch samples to alleviate intensive computation.
 Regarding the latter, we employ the newly developed variational Bayes algorithm for parameter estimation of the DINA model \parencite{yamaguchi_variational_2020}.